nixworks/public/news/2007/09/27/index.md

 ##### ''Dawn'' spacecraft
 ### [ The spacecraft "Dawn" is launched by NASA on a mission to explore mainbelt asteroids Vesta and Ceres. ](/news/2007/09/27/the-spacecraft-dawn-is-launched-by-nasa-on-a-mission-to-explore-mainbelt-asteroids-vesta-and-ceres.md)
-_Context: NASA, 4 Vesta, ''Dawn'' spacecraft, Ceres_
+_Context: NASA, Ceres, 4 Vesta, ''Dawn'' spacecraft_

 ##### South Africa
 ### [ South Africa's National Prosecuting Authority issues an arrest warrant for Interpol chief Jackie Selebi. ](/news/2007/09/27/south-africa-s-national-prosecuting-authority-issues-an-arrest-warrant-for-interpol-chief-jackie-selebi.md)
-_Context: National Prosecuting Authority, arrest warrant, Jackie Selebi, South Africa, Interpol_
+_Context: South Africa, National Prosecuting Authority, Interpol, Jackie Selebi, arrest warrant_

 ##### 2007
 ### [ 2007 Atlantic hurricane season: Lorenzo strengthens into a hurricane and makes landfall on Mexico's Gulf coast. ](/news/2007/09/27/2007-atlantic-hurricane-season-lorenzo-strengthens-into-a-hurricane-and-makes-landfall-on-mexico-s-gulf-coast.md)
-_Context: Gulf of Mexico, 2007, hurricane, Mexican, Lorenzo_
+_Context: hurricane, Lorenzo, Gulf of Mexico, Mexican, 2007_

 ##### U.S. state
 ### [ The Third Circuit Court of Appeal in the U.S. state of Louisiana rules that Mychal Bell should not have been tried as an adult in the Jena Six case, and he is released on a $45,000 bail bond. ](/news/2007/09/27/the-third-circuit-court-of-appeal-in-the-u-s-state-of-louisiana-rules-that-mychal-bell-should-not-have-been-tried-as-an-adult-in-the-jena.md)